top of page

 A trails guide is distinguished from a field guide (or safari guide) by their ability to guide guests on foot in areas with dangerous game.

-A field guide who is not a qualified trails guide is not allowed to carry a rifle or walk in dangerous game areas with guests.
-However, to become a certified trails guide, you must first be a certified field guide.
-The minimum qualification is Apprentice Field Guide (NQF2) – this ensures that you have a sufficient understanding of the environment to provide a guided experience.
+A safari guide who is not a qualified trails guide is not allowed to carry a rifle or walk in dangerous game areas with guests.
+However, to become a certified trails guide, you must first be a qualified safari guide.
+The minimum qualification is the CATHSSETA Nature Site Guide (NQF2) qualification – this ensures that you have a sufficient understanding of the environment to provide a guided experience.
 Some trails guides also offer guided experiences on horseback or bicycle.

 How do I become a trails guide?